giellalt/lang-som/som.md

 * *primus%>s*
 * *primus00*

 * examples:*

 * examples:*

 * examples:*

 * examples:*

 * * *

-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-som/blob/main/../src/fst/phonology.twolc)</small>Nouns
+<small>This (part of) documentation was generated from [src/fst/phonology.twolc](https://github.com/giellalt/lang-som/blob/main/src/fst/phonology.twolc)</small>

+---

+Nouns

 Nouns in Somali have separate paradigms depending on morphophonological stuff, but are split up into subgroups which correspond